nestorAlaguna/Optical-simulations/README.md

 ## 📚 Learning Outcomes

-Through this project, you'll gain expertise in:
+Through this project, I gain expertise in:

     Optical physics and wave propagation